Pistonite/celer/docs/src/route/config/tags.md

         light: white
         dark: black
 ```
+The themes will then pick the appropriate color, depending on where the text is displayed.

 You can still use the string shorthand from the previous example (i.e. `color: red`).
 This will set the color to `red` for both light and dark backgrounds.
 This could be helpful if: